- Getting my Californian Licence–part one (written test)

 Step 5: Test time

 You get three chances (I didn’t know that until a friend told me on my way in) so it’s pretty hard to fail.
 Damn Mr H scaring me into thinking I’d fail.
 Still I was glad because some of those questions are so dodgy and the likelihood of me coming back if I failed was pretty slim so we had to do this.

 I must one of the first to do the test on a touch-screen computer because most people I know still had to circle paper-based forms.
 How novel.
+(The default is not computer-based touch screen although you can still opt for one in writing).
 Once I went through the questions I went back to the desk to tell them if I passed or failed.
 Do you trust me?
 How do you know if I didn’t pass?
 Well I wasn’t about to test that, I passed!

 They printed an extra bit of paper gave everything back and told me to schedule my “behind-the-wheel” test.

 “Do I get my photo?”
 I asked.
 “No that’s it.”